 Starting from MicroEJ version 5.0.0, MicroEJ Architectures are distributed separately from MicroEJ SDK.
-MicroEJ Architectures for Evaluation can be downloaded from the Architectures Repository.
-MicroEJ Architectures for Production can be downloaded from the License Server or from MicroEJ Support.
+MicroEJ Evaluation Architectures can be downloaded from the Architectures Repository.

 MicroEJ Studio (resp.
 SDK) is now packaged into an Eclipse P2 repository (https://repository.microej.com/p2/ studio), allowing partial updates and installation on any compatible Eclipse version.
 The historical version (5) of MicroEJ is reused for the P2 repository delivery.